-- Lack of economic diversity & competitiveness of small towns. - The economy is dependent on government services. - Agriculture and tourism potential not fully exploited. - The municipality is characterized by the ageing water and sanitation infrastructure. - Lack of initiative to identify areas that need to be rehabilitated in the district. - Lack of environmental compliance and enforcement; this weakens management of the natural environment. - Lack of environmental management strategies, projects, and key interventions to monitor & manage biodiversity as well as ecological footprint. - Lack of important environmental plans to execute the core function of the local municipality (waste management) i.e., IWMP. - Lack of environmental planning tools to govern natural environment.
+- Lack of initiative to identify areas that need to be rehabilitated in the district. - Lack of environmental compliance and enforcement; this weakens management of the natural environment. - Lack of environmental management strategies, projects, and key interventions to monitor & manage biodiversity as well as ecological footprint. - Lack of important environmental plans to execute the core function of the local municipality (waste management) i.e., IWMP. - Lack of environmental planning tools to govern natural environment.

-- On-going environmental degradation impacting ecotourism, leading to a reduction of resources available for conservation aspects. - Low economic growth and increasing rate of unemployment in major economic sectors. - Alien infestation may lead to marked declines in stream flow, transformation of vegetation composition & structure; alteration of patterns nutrient cycle & fire regime; also impact on Tourism & Agricultural production. - High potential agricultural land, potential forestry areas and areas likely to experience settlement expansion poses greatest threats to identified Critical Biodiversity Areas. - Excessive harvesting of indigenous trees for firewood, cutting thatch grass for roofing purpose, use of river sand and soil for buildings; Farming in traditional areas is seriously underdeveloped and suffers from a range of constraints to its future growth. - Lack of environmental education in general - The effects of climate change are due to poor environmental management.
+- composition & structure; alteration of patterns nutrient cycle & fire regime; also impact on Tourism & Agricultural production. - High potential agricultural land, potential forestry areas and areas likely to experience settlement expansion poses greatest threats to identified Critical Biodiversity Areas. - Excessive harvesting of indigenous trees for firewood, cutting thatch grass for roofing purpose, use of river sand and soil for buildings; Farming in traditional areas is seriously underdeveloped and suffers from a range of constraints to its future growth. - Lack of environmental education in general - The effects of climate change are due to poor environmental management.

-3.2.15 DISASTER MANAGEMENT
+3.2.16 DISASTER MANAGEMENT

-It is recommended that this section should be read in conjunction with the uThukela district municipality draft Disaster Management plan and sector plan for 2024/2025.
+It is recommended that this section should be read in conjunction with the uThukela district municipality Disaster Management plan and sector plan for 2024/2025.